-A. Purpose.
-The purpose of this section is to provide for the drainage of surface water from all development; to minimize erosion; and to reduce degradation of water quality due to sediments and pollutants in stormwater runoff.
+- A. Purpose.
+The purpose of this section is to provide for the drainage of surface water from all development; to minimize erosion; and to reduce degradation of water quality due to sediments and pollutants in stormwater runoff. - B. Applicability.

-B. Applicability.
 The provisions of this section apply to all developments subject to site development review or land division review and to the reconstruction or expansion of such developments that increases the flow or changes the point of discharge to the city stormwater system.
-Additionally, the provisions of this section shall apply to all drainage facilities that impact any public storm drain system, public right-of-way or public easement, including but not limited to off-street parking and loading areas.

-C. General Requirement.
+Additionally, the provisions of this section shall apply to all drainage facilities that impact any public storm drain system, public right-of-way or public easement, including but not limited to off-street parking and loading areas. - C. General Requirement.
 All stormwater runoff shall be conveyed to a public storm wastewater or natural drainage channel having adequate capacity to carry the flow without overflowing or otherwise causing damage to public and/or private property.
 The developer shall pay all costs associated with designing and constructing the facilities necessary to meet this requirement.

-Finding: The preliminary plans show the applicant will be installing a public storm water flow through planter adjacent to S River Street to treat new impervious surfaces created in the public right-of-way.
-The applicant has also shown they'll be installing a private extended dry basin outfall stormwater facility to treat the new private impervious surface areas.
-The stormwater will then drain into a tributary to Chehalem Creek through an outfall.
-At this time no information has been provided about the outfall design to ensure that erosion does not occur within the stream corridor.
-Because the applicant has not provided construction plans or a final stormwater report, the applicant is required to provide detailed construction plans and a final stormwater report that addresses requirements outlined in the Public Works Design and Construction Standards in accordance with NMC 13.25
+Finding: The applicant has submitted a preliminary stormwater report that indicates installation of a new detention basin.
+Because the applicant has not provided construction plans or a final stormwater report, the applicant is required to provide detailed construction plans and a final stormwater report that addresses requirements outlined in the Public Works Design and Construction Standards prior to issuance of a Building Permit for the covered playground in accordance with NMC 13.25 Stormwater Management.

-Stormwater Management, including the design of the private outfall to ensure erosion does not occur within the stream corridor.

 The standard will be met if the aforementioned condition of approval is adhered to.

-D. Plan for Stormwater and Erosion Control.
+- D. Plan for Stormwater and Erosion Control.
 No construction of any facilities in a development included in subsection (B) of this section shall be permitted until an engineer registered in the State of Oregon prepares a stormwater report and erosion control plan for the project.
-This plan shall contain at a minimum:

-1. The methods to be used to minimize the amount of runoff, sedimentation, and pollution created from the development both during and after construction.

-2. Plans for the construction of stormwater facilities and any other facilities that depict line sizes, profiles, construction specifications, and other such information as is necessary for the city to review the adequacy of the stormwater plans.

-3. Design calculations shall be submitted for all drainage facilities.
+This plan shall contain at a minimum: - 1.
+The methods to be used to minimize the amount of runoff, sedimentation, and pollution created from the development both during and after construction. - 2.
+Plans for the construction of stormwater facilities and any other facilities that depict line sizes, profiles, construction specifications, and other such information as is necessary for the city to review the adequacy of the stormwater plans. - 3.
+Design calculations shall be submitted for all drainage facilities.
 These drainage calculations shall be included in the stormwater report and shall be stamped by a licensed professional engineer in the State of Oregon.
 Peak design discharges shall be computed based upon the design criteria outlined in the public works design and construction standards for the city.

-Finding: The applicant's narrative indicates a preliminary erosion and sedimentation control plan has been submitted, however this information is not provided in the preliminary plan set.
-The applicant's plans show disturbance of more than one acre, but the narrative does not address the need to obtain a 1200-C permit from DEQ.
-Because the applicant has not adequately addressed erosion and sedimentation control on the development site, the applicant is required to submit an erosion and sedimentation control plan, submit a copy of the 1200-C permit issued by DEQ, and submit a Final Stormwater report that matches the construction plans, stormwater system plans, and erosion control plans that comply with DEQ requirements and the City's Public Works Design and Construction Standards.

-The standard will be met if the aforementioned condition of approval is adhered to.
+Finding: The applicant's plans show building a covered playground.
+New impervious surface areas will be created and the applicant indicated they would install a detention basin.
+Because the applicant did not discuss the need for an erosion and sedimentation control permit to construct the proposed covered playground and detention basin, the applicant is required to obtain an erosion and sedimentation control permit at the time of the Building Permit.
+The criterion will be met if the aforementioned condition of approval is adhered to.